dateng2016/notes/voice_agent.md

 - use webhook-receiver repo to set up webhook.
 Base URL -> https://webhook.shipday.com/
 - Use integration-scheduler repo to set up scheduler.
 This is a single instance server.
 It runs scheduler every 15 minutes.
 This service will only to find out the companies.
 (Do not do the filter)
 - task-executor -> Do the heavy lifting. -> Check the time, initiate the phone call.

+## Notes 6/9 Shaon and Sabbir
+When is call picked up, when is NOT picked up, when the call is completed.
+Explore

+Just get the payload